open-switch/opx-test/playbook/L2/roles/lagConfig/README.md

   pre_tasks:
      - setup:
   roles:
-    - {role: L2/roles/vlanConfig, tags: ['vlanConfig']}
+    - {role: L2/roles/lagConfig, tags: ['lagConfig']}
 ```
 # TestCases
-   * Verify VLAN Creation is successful
+   * Verify LAG Creation is successful
    * Verify if the LAG show output matches the expected syntax
-   * Verify if a tagged port could be added to the VLAN
+   * Verify if a blocked port could be added to the LAG
-   * Verify if an untagged port could be added to the VLAN
+   * Verify if an unblocked port could be added to the LAG
-   * Verify if a tagged port could be removed from the VLAN
+   * Verify if a blocked port could be removed from the LAG
-   * Verify if an untagged port could be removed from the VLAN
+   * Verify if an unblocked port could be removed from the LAG
-   * Verify if a the tagged port list of the VLAN could be force set to a given port-list
+   * Verify if the blocked port list of the LAG could be force set to a given port-list
-   * Verify if a the untagged port list of the VLAN could be force set to a given port-list
+   * Verify if the unblocked port list of the LAG could be force set to a given port-list
-   * Verify if a new VLAN with the same VLAN ID that of an existing VLAN could be created
+   * Verify if a new LAG with the same LAG ID that of an existing LAG could be created
-   * Verify VLAN Deletion is successful
+   * Verify LAG Deletion is successful
 # License

 BSD